 Never overload circuits or extension cords.
 Do not place cords and wires under rugs, over nails or in high traffic areas.
 Immediately shut off and unplug appliances that sputter, spark or emit an unusual smell.
 Have them professionally repaired or replaced.

 When using appliances follow the manufacturer’s safety precautions.
 Overheating, unusual smells, shorts and sparks are all warning signs that appliances need to be shut off, then replaced or repaired.
 Unplug appliances when not in use.
 Use safety caps to cover all unused outlets, especially if there are small children in the home.

 - Portable heaters need their space.
 Keep anything combustible at least three feet away.

-- Keep fire in the fireplace.
+- Keep the fire in the fireplace.
 Use fire screens and have your chimney cleaned annually.
 The creosote buildup can ignite a chimney fire that could easily spread.

 - Kerosene heaters should be used only where approved by authorities.
 Never use gasoline or camp-stove fuel.
 Refuel outside and only after the heater has cooled.